lajkonora/landingpage/README.md

 # landingpage
-Final exercise of the Fundamentals of The Odin Project.
+Final exercise of the Fundamentals of The Odin Project for HTML and CSS.